JonathanGrossman/mongodb_basics/01_getting_started.md

 Unlike SQL databases where you store information in tables, MongoDB is known as NoSQL because it doesn't store information in tables.
 Rather, it stores information in documents.
 In MongoDB, each database can have multiple collections of documents.
 You can fill each collection with whatever information you want, but typically a collection is made up of documents containing the same or similar information.
 For instance, a collection for all your users.
 Or a collection for all the purchases made from your e-commerce store.
 Or a collection for all comments made on your blog.
 But probably not a collection that contains a mixture of users, purchases and comments.

-The documents are JSON-like, which makes them flexible to work with.
-One of the main JSON-like features is that the structure of each document in a collection does not have to be identical to the structure of the other documents in that collection.
-For instance, in your users collection, some users may have a first name, last name, birthday, and user_id.
-However, not all users are required to have all fields.
-It's okay if some users are missing one or more of first name, last name, birthday, and user_id.
-This is different crom SQL, which requires each entry (the SQL-equivalent of a document) in a table (the SQL-equivalent of a collection) to have all the same fields as the other entries in that same table.

 You can use MongoDB with many different programming languages, like NodeJS, Python, and others.
 In this lesson, you will focus on working with MongoBD and NodeJS.
 Although this lesson focuses on NodeJS, what you learn here will make it easy to learn how to work with MongoDB generally.